-Where there are more applications than the number of places available, places will be offered according to the following order of priority: - outside of England and ceased to be in state care as a result of being adopted. (see notes 2 & 3)
+Where there are more applications than the number of places available, places will be offered according to the following order of priority: -

 1. Catholic 'looked after' children and previously 'looked after' children, who have been adopted or made subject to child arrangements orders or special guardianship orders.
 Including children who appear (to the admission authority) to have been in state care